-Timothy was born in the mountains of British Columbia, to Dutch immigrants Roelof & Ineke.
-He grew up skiing, reading a novel a day, and in love with science and literature.
-He graduated top student of his high school and moved to Vancouver.
-After a year in France to obtain a Maitrise d’Informatique (Master’s in Computer Science), he completed a Master’s in Artificial Intelligence research at the University of British Columbia.
-He did industrial AI work at Bell-Northern Research in Ottawa for three years, then returned to Vancouver to work at MacDonald Dettwiler Associates (MDA), in systems engineering for various governments around the world.
-After 27 years of escalating responsibility, visiting China, Israel, most of the United States, and pockets of the Middle East & Europe, he moved to Milwaukee, where his partner Xin Huang is Associate Professor of Women’s & Gender Studies at the University of Wisconsin.
+I was born in the mountains of British Columbia, to Dutch immigrants Roelof & Ineke.
+My childhood was spent skiing, reading a novel a day, and falling in love with science and literature.
+I graduated top student of my high school and moved to Vancouver.
+After a year in France to obtain a Maitrise d’Informatique (Master’s in Computer Science), I completed a Master’s in Artificial Intelligence research at the University of British Columbia.
+Upon graduating, I did industrial AI work at Bell-Northern Research in Ottawa for three years, then returned to Vancouver to work at MacDonald Dettwiler Associates (MDA), in systems engineering for various governments around the world.
+After 27 years of escalating responsibility, visiting China, Israel, most of the United States, and pockets of the Middle East & Europe, I moved to Milwaukee, where my partner Xin Huang is Associate Professor of Women’s & Gender Studies at the University of Wisconsin.

-Timothy works at a Fortune 500 company managing global business transformations.
-While much of his writing is either classified or proprietary, he has published some nonfiction articles.
+I currently work at a Fortune 500 company managing global business transformations.
+While much of my writing is either classified or proprietary, I have published some nonfiction articles.
 Writing fiction has been a lifelong vocation.
-He is working on his second book.
-And his third.
+I am working on my third book.